Mavricx/javascript_tutorials/20_middlewares/notes.md

 > If the path is not mentioned, then it works for all the paths.
 > `app.use()` is used for calling different middleware for different paths or path pattern or a regular expression pattern to match paths.
 > Also used for different authentication purposes.
+> This can be used to protect specific sensitive paths and authenticates                                                             before allowing the access to the path

 > Callback functions can be: